tommyvange/Printer-Driver-Management-Scripts/readme.md

 The `DriverPath` specified in the configuration file or command line is treated as a relative path from the location of the PowerShell script.
 This ensures that the scripts can locate the driver files correctly when deployed in different environments, such as through Intune.

 For example, if your script is located in `C:\Scripts` and your driver is located in `C:\Scripts\driver\etc\CNP60MA64.INF`, you would set the `DriverPath` to `.\driver\etc\CNP60MA64.INF`.

+### Certificate Management
+- The` CertificateManagementInstall` options allow the script to automatically install and trust a driver certificate before installing the driver.
+- The` CertificateManagementUninstall` options allow the script to automatically uninstall and forget a driver certificate after uninstalling the driver.

+The certificate(s) is retrieved from all `.cat` files inside the `DriverPath` folder.

 ## Install Script